torproject/sbws/README.md

 produces bandwidth measurements files to be used by Directory Authorities.

 The scanner builds two hop circuits consisting of the relay being measured and a fast exit.
-Over these circuits it measures RTT and bandwidth.
+Over these circuits it measures bandwidth.

 **WARNING**: This software is intended to be run by researchers using a test Tor network, such as chutney or shadow, or by the Tor bandwidth authorities